The use of Roundup and the search for glyphosate alternatives have become urgent concerns in recent times.

 Apply when weeds are dry from dew or rainwater.

-Works on contact, so for the best weed control, thoroughly and uniformly cover undesirable plants.
+Works on contact so thoroughly and uniformly cover undesirable plants for the best weed control.

 3. Doctor Kirchner Natural Weed Killer